danieldotnl/ha-multiscrape/README.md

 | submit_once       | Submit the form only once on startup instead of each scan interval                   | False    | False   | boolean       |
 | resubmit_on_error | Resubmit the form after a scraping error is encountered                              | False    | True    | boolean       |

+## Services

+For each integration instance, a service will be created to trigger a "manual" scrape run.
+The services are named `multiscrape.trigger_{name of integration}`.

 ### Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)